Indexation Limits for Decoupled Sites

 FAQ

 Does Google enforce a strict URL limit for headless sites?
-No hard cap exists.
-Practical limits range from 10k–50k URLs per day.
+No hard cap exists per site.
+Practical crawl depth scales with site authority and server performance.
 Thresholds depend on crawl budget, server capacity, and content freshness signals.

 How does ISR affect indexation thresholds?
 ISR reduces server load but delays content discovery.
 Revalidation intervals must align with your crawl frequency.
 Mismatched intervals cause stale indexation.